-- A marriage can go back to normal after cheating provided both partners share the same goal of making it work and are equally invested in the process
+- A marriage can go back to normal after cheating provided both partners share the same goal of making it work and are equally invested in the process of affair recovery

 - No healing can begin if the unfaithful partner doesn’t take complete responsibility for their actions

 - Be truthful.
 But also allow your partner the time and space to deal with the infidelity at their pace

 - Reassure them of your love repeatedly and keep your promises for healing broken trust